 *Please note that you can only register on our database if you are a landlord directly managing your own properties.

-Government update - please ensure that you give the How to Rent booklet, that the government have produced, to your new tenants.
+Please ensure that you give the How to Rent booklet, that the government have produced, to your new tenants.

 What we do:

-- inspect student properties
+- inspect student properties for suitability and safety

 - offer independent advice and guidance